Man Vs. Woman After Break Up – 13 Vital Differences

 1. Overcoming Pain After Break Up

-Women tend to form a strong emotional connection with their partners, and this bond often deepens as the relationship grows.
 In most cases, women are more actively involved in a relationship than men and experience severe emotional pain right after the breakup (1).
-However, women proactively respond to their feelings and overcome the pain gradually.
-While men refuse to feel their emotions until later.
-Therefore, they may not feel the pain initially.
+However, women proactively respond to their feelings and gradually overcome the pain by finding ways to heal.
+Understanding what to do after a breakup can be crucial in this healing process.
+In contrast, men may refuse to feel their emotions until later, which is why they might not feel the pain initially.
 Consecutively, it takes them longer to acknowledge and overcome it.

 2. Dealing With Stress